 Could The Chicago Fire Win The World Cup?

-Bastian Schweinsteiger has traveled to Chicago to join the fire, and he has held a press conference, giving rise to the question: could the Chicago Fire win the World Cup now that they have Schweinsteiger?
+Well.
+This raised the question: could the Chicago Fire win the World Cup in 2018 now that they have Schweinsteiger?

 We identified five factors that we believe are the most important in creating a successful World Cup squad.
 Let's break it down: